 Anticipating a morning filled with food, fashion, fun, and fitness, Alyssa Bass, 22, could hardly wait to reach the event site and discover the day’s surprises.
 “I’m excited to see the venue and most excited to just workout,” she said.
 “As a dancer, that’s all we really do — I’m ready to sweat!”
 Olivia Lucci, 19, expressed the same sentiments saying, “I love working out, and I love working out in a group.
 I think it’ll be fun!”

-Although not knowing what to expect, all 50 young women arrived in style — and like VIPs, were surrounded by singers, high-profile film producers, actresses and other talent who they mixed and mingled with over delicious pre-workout snacks and fresh juices.
+Although not knowing what to expect, all 50 young women arrived in style — and like VIPs, were surrounded by singers, high-profile film producers, actresses and other talents who they mixed and mingled with over delicious pre-workout snacks and fresh juices.
 Samsung was on site teaching guests new ways to take a selfie with panoramic features and digital stickers.
 To make sure their memories lasted forever, photos were streamed on a large flat screen during the event and emailed to guest’s smartphones.

 Each attendee belonged to a Hunger Games-like tribe distinguishable by an affirming word printed on a Nike headband that prepared everyone to enter the futuristic exercise arena designed by Todd Tourso (Creative Director for Beyonce).
 Flashing lights, an electric mix featuring the hottest sounds by MeLo-X and an inspiring voiceover gave rhythm to the workout and provided guidance.
 A unique bonding experience happened — nothing better could describe the sacred space than an atmosphere of love and mutual support, which was prompted by Davis and her motivational speech that set the workout’s tone.

-Describing what Pretty Girls Sweat means to her, WNBA powerhouse Skylar Diggins said, “I think it’s like the beauty and the beast mentality.”
+Describing what PRETTY GIRLS SWEAT means to her, WNBA powerhouse Skylar Diggins said, “I think it’s like the beauty and the beast mentality.”
 She then added, “Femininity is so important — I’m always preaching femininity because I feel like in our sport it’s lost.
 But, the beauty and the beast mentality is you can still have your femininity, you can still get your nails done, you can still get your hair done, you can still care about yourself as a woman.
 And then on the court, you can be that beast — you can play with that intensity, that passion, that heart, that competitive nature, that drive.”

-Not only did the five-stage training session target core muscles through dance and yoga, it also aimed to transform the minds and supercharge the spirits of participants.
+Not only did the five-stage training session target core muscles through dance and yoga, but it also aimed to transform the minds and supercharge the spirits of participants.
 “Confidence is what’s pretty,” actress Jurnee Smollett-Bell explained.
 “To encourage girls to get in there and be confident, and sweat, and work your butt off is such an important message.”

 Several stressed a need to recognize one’s inner beauty despite societal pressure.
 “We live in a time right now where girls are under the microscope on every level — in schools, in social media, in the media, everywhere they go,” singer Melanie Fiona said.
 “Creating a community for girls to belong to something … allows [them] to focus on the work from the inside out.”